AHXR/ghost/README.md

 provided and the menu will be down.
 The IP address provided is your external IP.
 With that being said, unless the client/zombie is actively looking and tracking open connections, it will probably be smart to run this server under a remote location if you want to stay anonymous.
 If this does not interest you, simply renaming zombie.exe and/or changing the assembly information using a tool will likely fool the client/zombie.

+**Note**: This project was only made for education purposes and to test out my recently published repositories ([ahxrlogger](https://github.com/AHXR/ahxrlogger) & [ahxrsocket](https://github.com/AHXR/ahxrwinsocket)).
+If you choose to use this for malicious reasons, you are completely responsible for the outcome.